Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Acknowledgements

 \section{Acknowledgements}

 Support for this research was provided by the Deutsche Forschungsgemeinschaft (DFG) under grant DI2306/1-1.
 The author C. Hesch gratefully acknowledge support by the DFG.
 U. Khristenko and B. Wohlmuth gratefully acknowledge support by the European Union's Horizon 2020 research and innovation programme under grant agreement No 800898, the German Research Foundation by grants WO671/11-1 and WO671/15-2.
 We would like to thank the group of Alexander Popp at the Universit\"at der Bundeswehr M\"unchen and his Co-Worker Ivo Steinbrecher for providing us additional data for the benchmark test.
-We also thank the group of Torsten Leutbecher at the University of Siegen for providing all necessary information on fiber reinforced ultra high performance concrete in the final example.
+We also thank the group of Torsten Leutbecher at the University of Siegen for providing all necessary information on fiber reinforced ultra high performance concrete in the final example. \review{We also thank Patrick Le Tallec (\'Ecole Polytechnique Paris) for helpful discussions.}